lancehudson/DockerTraining/README.md

 This is a git server that I have setup to pretend to be github so that docker builds from github would work.

+The admin user is root and the password is dockertraining

 ## Docker Registry

 This is a private docker registry that contains an image of each of the examples and the supporting containers.
 I configured it to pretend to be the public docker registry hub.docker.io.